Distilleries/Messenger/README.md

 # Facebook Messenger

 This repo contain some tools to work with facebook messenger bot and  laravel/lumen.
-This repo work on beta of facebook messanger.
+This repo work on beta of facebook messenger.
 Some big change are coming for sure but I guess that can help you.

 ## Table of contents